haokeyingxiao/haoke/coding-guidelines/core/internal.md

 All classes and elements (methods, properties, constants) that are defined as protected or public are initially Public API for third party developers.

-The Shopware Public API must be kept compatible with each release.
+The Haoke Public API must be kept compatible with each release.
 This means that the following must not change for third party developers in a minor release:
 - The developer uses a service to use certain functions.
 - The developer decorates a service to extend its functionality.
 - The developer uses DTO to get or pass data.